17 ways to find keyword ideas with search traffic.

 And if your page is designed for conversion, you should be able to capture qualified leads by highlighting you are their best web implementation option.

 Another strategy is to examine websites and find out the traffic they get from page 2 results.

 - Filter by position 11.

 Now look at the top keyword; that’s your list of content ideas.

-Here’s a study I did of 100 random website where I found out the traffic they get from page 2
+Here’s a study of 100 random websites where I found out the traffic they get from page 2.

 Look for out of date search results.

 When you are researching a topic or an industry, you should check the top 10 search results.